Staff Ann Ryba 2017-10-22T13:53:53+00:00

 The Rev. Thomas S. Rogers

-The Rev. Thomas S. Rogers, III is an Association of Clinical Pastoral Education, Inc. Supervisor and Episcopal Priest.
+The Rev. Thomas S. Rogers, III is an Association of Clinical Pastoral Education, Inc. Certified Educator and Episcopal Priest.
 Tommy grew up in Oklahoma City, earned a Bachelor of Arts degree from Texas Christian University and a Master of Divinity from Perkins School of Theology at Southern Methodist University.

 After seminary and before being ordained, Tommy did a clinical pastoral education residency at Methodist Dallas Medical Center.
 Tommy valued the experience of taking all he learned in seminary and putting it into practice using the action – reflection – new action model that is CPE and experiential education.
 Although he explored ACPE, Inc. supervisory training after his residency, he chose to pursue parish ministry for the next six and a half years.